Gluten and Dairy Free Recipe Index: 50+ Migraine Friendly Meals

 Understanding the Migraine-Diet Connection

 When I first started experiencing migraine attacks, I felt overwhelmed by conflicting dietary advice.
-Through my TCM training and personal experience, I've discovered that removing gluten and dairy can significantly impact brain health and migraine frequency.
+Through my training in nutrition, TCM and personal experience, I've discovered that removing gluten and dairy can significantly impact brain health and migraine frequency.
 Here's why:

 Why Gluten Free?